Skip to contents

 fuzzyness

-A number greater than 1 giving the degree of fuzzification.
+numeric value greater than 1 controlling the degree of fuzziness in clustering (see e1071::cmeans)

 distance